 Research-Based Comparison

-Vibe vs OpenAI Operator, Perplexity Comet, Strawberry, OpenClaw, and Browser MCP
+Vibe vs OpenAI Atlas, Perplexity Comet, Claude for Chrome, and More

 Method: First-party sources only (vendor sites/docs/repos), no third-party benchmark claims, no inferred capabilities.
 Each cell includes source IDs.

-Documented browser action capabilityListing describes navigation, form filling, and multi-step workflows.[S1]Official page says Operator can type, click, and scroll in its own browser.[S3]Official Comet release post describes assistant actions and task execution while browsing.[S5]Docs explicitly state it can click, scroll, fill forms, and automate recurring tasks.[S8]Browser docs explicitly list tabs, open, navigate, click, type, scroll, screenshot, and snapshot actions.[S18]Docs describe automation for tasks such as form fill and navigation.[S12]
+Documented browser action capabilityListing describes navigation, form filling, and multi-step workflows.[S1]Docs describe navigation, form filling, multi-step tasks, and multi-tab workflows.[S21][S22]Docs describe Agent Mode can type, click, scroll, fill forms, and complete tasks autonomously in browser.[S3][S4]Official Comet release post describes assistant actions and task execution while browsing.[S5]Docs explicitly state it can click, scroll, fill forms, and automate recurring tasks.[S8]Browser docs explicitly list tabs, open, navigate, click, type, scroll, screenshot, and snapshot actions.[S18]Docs describe automation for tasks such as form fill and navigation.[S12]

-Runtime / install requirements called out in docsChromium browser extension + MCP config via npx.[S2]OpenAI positions it through ChatGPT product flow rather than local browser install.[S3]Windows 10+ and macOS 11+ requirements are documented.[S6]Windows 10+ and macOS 11+ requirements are documented.[S9]Docs cover local install plus Fly deployment requirements such as machine sizing and persistent volume configuration.[S17]Node.js prerequisite + extension tab connection flow are documented.[S13][S14]
+Runtime / install requirements called out in docsChromium browser extension + MCP config via npx.[S2]Chrome extension (also works on Brave and Opera, Chromium-based).
+Not Firefox, Safari, or Edge.[S21]macOS app (Apple Silicon M1+).
+Windows, iOS, Android coming soon.
+Not a Chrome extension.[S3][S4]Windows 10+ and macOS 11+ requirements are documented.[S6]Windows 10+ and macOS 11+ requirements are documented.[S9]Docs cover local install plus Fly deployment requirements such as machine sizing and persistent volume configuration.[S17]Node.js prerequisite + extension tab connection flow are documented.[S13][S14]

-Open-source automation server componentPublic MCP server repository available.[S2]No open-source Operator server component is documented in cited sources.[S3][S4]No open-source Comet server component is documented in cited sources.[S5][S6]No open-source Strawberry server component is documented in cited sources.[S8][S9]OpenClaw docs explicitly position the project as open source and self-hosted.[S16]Public MCP server repository available (Apache-2.0).[S15]
+Open-source automation server componentPublic MCP server repository available.[S2]No open-source Claude for Chrome server component is documented in cited sources.[S21][S22]No open-source Atlas server component is documented in cited sources.[S3][S4]No open-source Comet server component is documented in cited sources.[S5][S6]No open-source Strawberry server component is documented in cited sources.[S8][S9]OpenClaw docs explicitly position the project as open source and self-hosted.[S16]Public MCP server repository available (Apache-2.0).[S15]

-Documented cloud-hosted deployment pathCloud-hosted deployment path is not publicly documented in the cited sources for this page.[S1][S2]Delivered via ChatGPT product surface rather than self-managed cloud deployment docs.[S3]Cloud self-host deployment path is not publicly documented in cited sources.[S5][S6]Cloud self-host deployment path is not publicly documented in cited sources.[S8][S9]Docs include a first-party Fly deployment guide for running OpenClaw in the cloud.[S17]Cloud deployment path is not explicitly documented in cited first-party setup pages.[S13][S14]
+Documented cloud-hosted deployment pathCloud-hosted deployment path is not publicly documented in the cited sources for this page.[S1][S2]Delivered via Anthropic infrastructure, not self-managed cloud deployment.[S21]SaaS browser app; no self-hosted deployment path documented in cited sources.[S3][S4]Cloud self-host deployment path is not publicly documented in cited sources.[S5][S6]Cloud self-host deployment path is not publicly documented in cited sources.[S8][S9]Docs include a first-party Fly deployment guide for running OpenClaw in the cloud.[S17]Cloud deployment path is not explicitly documented in cited first-party setup pages.[S13][S14]

-Documented skills authoring / extension pathPublic MCP README focuses on tool/server integration; a formal public skills spec is not documented in cited sources.[S2]No public skill-pack authoring system documented in cited sources.[S3][S4]No public skill authoring system documented in cited sources.[S5][S6]Docs discuss companions and workflows, but a public skill-pack authoring framework is not clearly documented in cited sources.[S8][S9]Docs include first-party skills system docs plus guides for creating custom skills.[S19][S20]Extension pathway is via MCP server + browser extension; skill authoring framework is not documented in cited sources.[S13][S14][S15]
+Documented skills authoring / extension pathPublic MCP README focuses on tool/server integration; a formal public skills spec is not documented in cited sources.[S2]Docs describe "shortcuts" for saving and reusing workflows.
+Claude Code integration via /chrome command.[S21][S22]No public skill-pack authoring system documented in cited sources.[S3][S4]No public skill authoring system documented in cited sources.[S5][S6]Docs discuss companions and workflows, but a public skill-pack authoring framework is not clearly documented in cited sources.[S8][S9]Docs include first-party skills system docs plus guides for creating custom skills.[S19][S20]Extension pathway is via MCP server + browser extension; skill authoring framework is not documented in cited sources.[S13][S14][S15]

 Interpretation guidance